StrettoConsulting/jmeter/README.md

 #### Dashboard Options
 If you provide the `DASHBOARD=1` environment variable, all options related to writing the dashboard will be set automatically.
 See the "Output/Reports" section for additional detail and examples.

+#### Default Project File
+If you do not specify the `-t [filepath]` option (see section on "Loading your project file"), the container will look to see if a file has been loaded to `/project.jmx`.
+See additional information under "Loading your project file".

 ## Loading your project file
 To pass your project file (`.jmx` file) to jmeter you need to load this file as a volume via the `docker` command and then include the `-t [file]` options when running.
 For example, if my project file is called `my-project.jmx` I would run the following to run the project (assuming no other options):